Breaking Barriers: How We Make Websites Accessible – Part 2

 Here’s how we implement the 1.4.3 Contrast (Minimum) WCAG recommendation:

-As for implementing this WCAG recommendation, the approach largely hinges on the design and your openness to adjustments to ensure compliance with color contrast requirements.
+NOTE As for implementing this WCAG recommendation, the approach largely hinges on the design and your openness to adjustments to ensure compliance with color contrast requirements.

 If you share a design with us and we identify any color contrast issues, we can take the following steps:

 Request a list of colors to replace those in the design.
+Propose alternative colors from our end.
+Leave the design unchanged.

 The optimal strategy is to choose appropriate colors during the initial design phase.
 This minimizes the need for extensive color changes throughout the entire project, which would require your approval.